User Flows: 8 Tips For Creating A Super Smooth User Experience

 5. Start with a written outline.

-A plain, written outline of your user flow can do wonders for helping you catch errors.
-First, it‘s easier to review a written document than it is to analyze a diagram.
-Second, with an outline, it’s easier to focus on the content of your diagram than on how it looks aesthetically.
-Remember, it's more important for your diagram to be user-friendly than have a stylish design.
+In my experience, a plain, written outline of my user flow does wonders for helping me catch errors.
+First, it’s easier to review a written document than it is to analyze a diagram.
+Second, with an outline, it’s easier to focus on the content of my diagram than on how it looks aesthetically.
+Remember, it’s more important for your diagram to be user-friendly than to have a stylish design.

-And, once your user flow is intuitive, you can edit your diagram to make it visually appealing.
-Using the outline as a reference, you can add and remove components while maintaining the core structure of your diagram.
-After all, it's easy to make a nice visual once the content is clear and concise.
+Once my user flow is intuitive, I edit my diagram to make it visually appealing.
+Using the outline as a reference, I can add and remove components while maintaining the core structure of my diagram.
+I’ve found it’s much easier to make a nice visual once the content is clear and concise.

 6. Try out multiple diagrams.